LyCh1e/Stock-Prediction-Neural-Network/README.md

 ```
 Training model on AAPL...
-Fetched 100 days of data
+Fetched 100 days of data from Massive API
 Training on 90 sequences
 Epoch 0, Loss: 0.234567
 Epoch 20, Loss: 0.098765